number-25/autodidacticism/Cheatsheets/Julia-toolbox.md

 We can replicate this set itself, and run the experiment another 15 times, to see the general flux of successes in repeated bernoulli trials.
 `random(Binomial(15, 0.5), 1000)`

+### Sampling

+The Stats.Base package allows us to *sample* specified values from specific probability frequencies, say, sample A and G which occur at 1/3 and 2/3 probability.
+The function **ProbabilityWeights** is a game changer --- below we will take 100 values from the provided set from given weights.
+``
+x = ["A" "G" "C" "T"]
+samples(x, ProbabilityWeights[(1/8, 3/8, 3/8, 1/8)], 100)
+``

 ### Probability mass and density functions

 A probability mass function gives the value of a **discerte** random variable